seobando/UDACITY_DRL/3_Collaboration_Competition/README.md

     (For AWS) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md) to obtain the environment.

+3. To install the dependencies go to: https://github.com/udacity/deep-reinforcement-learning#dependencies

 # Instructions

 Follow the instructions in Tennis.ipynb to get started with training your own agent!